-The University of Exeter has a mandate which means all taught modules should have a Library created Reading List in ELE or the appropriate software.
-Our policy lays out what this means from both sides:
+The University of Exeter has mandated that all taught modules must have a library managed Reading List.
+The Reading Lists Policy in the TQA Manual lays out expectations from both sides.

 In 2012 we started a reading list service that was a basic digital replacement for photocopies held in our ‘High Demand’ collection.
-Since 2012 we have expanded and developed the service and as of 2019-20 we are doing around 1,500 lists using Talis Aspire software embedded by LTI (Learning Tools Interoperability) into ELE and all created alongside other library services by 15 trained Information Assistants.
+Since 2012 we have expanded and developed the service and as of 2019-20 we are doing around 1,500 lists using Talis Aspire software embedded by LTI (Learning Tools Interoperability) into ELE and all created alongside other library services by 18 trained members of staff.
 The reading list service is administered by Sue Abbott (Digital Library Manager) and Simon Foote (Taught Courses Support Coordinator).